twhitehead/notes-kobohacking/README.md

 http://www.cyberciti.biz/hardware/5-linux-unix-commands-for-connecting-to-the-serial-console/

+The stty command can be used to configure the serial port if raw reading/writing is desired

 stty -F /dev/ttyUSB0 115200 raw pass8

+The cu command gives an old school connection

-cu -l /dev/ttyUSB0
+cu -l /dev/ttyUSB0 -s 115200

+or just use screen for something easy

+screen /dev/ttyUSB0 115200

+ctrl+a k -- quit
+ctrl+a H -- record
+ctrl+a : !!!sx -kb uImage -- upload

+Receiving files via rx in Linux requires it to be directly connected.
+If it is through a getty it will fail (due to escaping?).
+X-modem doesn't have error detection, so always a good idea to check a hash after (have had correuption in many larger transfers).

+#::respawn:/sbin/getty -L ttymxc0 115200 vt100
+::askfirst:-/bin/sh

-# Disabling the watchdog
+# U-boot

+The default u-boot environment loads 4MiB from mmcblk0+1MiB and boots it with root=/dev/mmcblk0p1.
+It seems likely that holding down an external button ((e.g., backlight for Glo and Aura) will switch this to root=/dev/mmcblk0p2.
+This image re-images mmcblk0p1 and mmcblk0p2.

+To do more it is nessesary to change bootdelay=0 to bootdelay=1 (or a larger number) in the u-boot environment.
+This will cause u-boot to wait 1 second before running the bootcmd.
+If any data is received on the serial port in this time, it will drop to the u-boot command line.

+## Watchdog

-From the Linux kernel code (pmic_core_i2c.c) it seems you have to send command 22 with argument 0xff to the msp430 over the i2c bus (from pmic_core_i2c.c).
+There is a watchdog that will kill your session before you have a chance to do much.
+From the Linux kernel code (pmic_core_i2c.c) it seems you have to send command 22 with argument 0xff to the msp430 over the i2c bus (from pmic_core_i2c.c) to disable it.

 Probing the bus gives a list of devices

 i2c probe